bleroy/3d-junkyard/DecentXL/readme.md

 ![DecentXL vintage aluminum plate](./Media/DecentXL-plate-mx-choc.png)

-There's also a printed plate to help with the alignment of console keys (to be made available shortly).

 ### Connectors

 The connector to the motherboard is [a flexible PCB](./DecentXL-Cable/production/gerber.zip).
 The fabrication house will usually ask you to specify what zones to apply rigidifiers to.
 There are two rectangles on the silkscreen that specify that.